jm1021/churchofjesuschrist/_posts/2024-08-18-repentnace_enmity.md

 ## Mortensen Summary

-It is hard for me to summarize somthing for all of us, but for me the summary revolves around two words...
+It is hard for me to summarize somthing for all of us, but for me the two week summary revolves around two words...

-## Repenence, Corianton
+## Repenence: Corianton

 What is repentence?
-We are raised into a socity with culture, words and definitions.
-The word repentance came from early American cultures and movements.
-Many of those were talked about by the Prophet Joseph Smith.
+We are raised into a society with culture, with words, and definitions.
+The word repentance, for us, came from early Christian and Mormon cultures.
+Many of those were talked about by the Prophet Joseph Smith and the restoration.

 [Repentance Definition #1](https://webstersdictionary1828.com/Dictionary/Repentance)
 [Repentance Definition #2](https://www.churchofjesuschrist.org/study/manual/gospel-topics/repentance?lang=eng)

 <mark>How is repentance part of our plan of happiness?</mark>

-## Enmity, The Wars
+## Enmity: The Wars

 What is enmity?
-In Genesis, in Moses, and in the temples ceremony we here the word enmitty.
+In Genesis, in Moses, and in the temple ceremony we hear the word enmitty.

 - Genesis 3:15 “And I will put enmity between thee and the woman, and between thy seed and her seed; it shall bruise thy head, and thou shalt bruise his heel.”
 - Moses 4:21 "And I will put enmity between thee and the woman, between thy seed and her seed; and he shall bruise thy head, and thou shalt bruise his heel"